gvwilson/thirdbit/src/fiction/cloudherd/index.md

 brushing his hands on his kilt.
 "I trust you slept well?"

-"Thank you, sergeant," said Indy.
+"Thank you, I did," said Indy.
-"I trust you did as well?"
+"I trust you had a quiet night as well?"

 "Yes, thank you," said the sergeant.
 "Although I…"